-The £1 billion redevelopment of Dundee City waterfront is one of the largest and most complex regeneration projects in the UK.
-Encompassing the Victoria & Albert Museum, the vision is to elevate the City of Dundee to a world leading waterfront destination.
+The £1 billion development of Dundee City waterfront is one of the largest and most complex regeneration projects in the UK.
+Encompassing the V&A Dundee museum, the vision is to elevate Dundee to a world leading waterfront destination.

 With the different types of information being provided in different formats, finding a clear way to convey the impacts to stakeholders was far from easy.